lskalkos/kindergartenGarden.js-web-0615-public/README.md

 Alice, Bob, Charlie, David, Eve, Fred, Ginny, Harriet, Ileana, Joseph, Kincaid, and Larry.

 Here at the Flatiron School, we're starting a garden with our kindergarten class.
-To track which patch belongs to which student, we're writing an app to track them.
+To track which patch belongs to which student, we're writing an app.

 We're supporting 4 kinds of crops: Grass, Violets, Radishes, and Clover.
 In our app, we'll reference them as G, V, R, and C respectively.